 In 1937 the Blues managed a 5-0 victory on Good Friday (and three days later won 5-1 at Maine Road).
-That season the Blues went on to win the League – hopefully this is a good omen for this season.
+That season the Blues went on to win the League, as they did in 2021 of course.

-As the above advert shows, it cost 3 shillings for a return train fare to Anfield that day (sadly no fans were allowed today).
+As the above advert shows, it cost 3 shillings for a return train fare to Anfield that day (sadly no fans were allowed in 2021).

 Here are the League results and table following that historic win at Anfield.
 It’s interesting to see which clubs are no longer members of football’s top division and which of today’s giants are missing.